sumnerevans/sumnerevans.com/content/about.md

 where I post occasionally.
 I post about my travels, technology, politics, etc.
 On my portfolio page, I have an up-to-date overview of [my professional achievements][1].
-I also have an always-up-to-date link to my [resume](/portfolio/resume.pdf).
-You can also find links to all of my social media accounts from this site.
+I also have an always-up-to-date link to my [resume](/portfolio/resume.pdf) there.
+You can also find links to all of the social media accounts that I actually use from this site.

 Happy reading!